cybercongress/cyb-ts/docs/scripting.md

 ## Context

-User can understand exactly where in context of app script is executed.
+Sc can understand exactly where in context of app script is executed.
-At the moment available URL based _app.params_: _path, query, and search_
+Context - params - path / query /search - user - address / nickname / passport - secrets - key/value storage

 ```
 // Get list of url parameters
 let path = cyb::context.app.params.path;

+// Nickname of user that see this particle(in case of myParticle)
+let nick = cyb::context.app.user.nickname;
 ```

 ## Secrets